Working With Offline Collection Data

 Extraction with external tools

 If you want to extract the collection containers without using Velociraptor at all, this is entirely possible.
+Note however that while you can extract the files using an external ZIP program, the program will not take into account the various transformations made by the offline collector.

 No encryption or password encryption